d-rec/drec-origin/docs/usage_guide/feature-workthrough.md

 ### Feature 1: Developer can view their organization

-- From the first navlink called organization
+- From the first navigation link called organization

 ### Feature 2: Developers Can Manage Users